 This report updates the 2001 Guidance Manual for Governments on Extended Producer

-Responsibility (EPR), which provided a broad overview of the key issues, general
+Responsibility (EPR), which provided a broad overview of the key issues, general considerations,

-policy contexts in developing countries.
+contexts in developing countries.

 In light of all of the changes in the broader global context, this updated review

 of the guidelines looks at some of the new design and implementation challenges and